- Listing Type: Summer Programs

-One of the highlights of our program is the opportunity for small student groups to work together virtually to design and create engineering solutions to real world issues and obstacles.
-At the end of the summer, all of our groups will display their final projects at a Virtual Project Showcase with the opportunity to explain their design and how it solves a real world challenge.
+One of the highlights of our program is the opportunity for small student groups to work together to crerate and design engineering solutions to real world issues and obstacles.
+At the end of the summer, all of our groups will display their final projects at a Project Showcase with the opportunity to explain their design and how it solves a real world challenge.
 All groups will have post their code and a video of their working prototypes for the event and students will have the opportunity to answer the questions of their peers and instructional staff too!
-The virtual showcase will take place on July 23, 2021 at 3PM for Session 1, and August 6th, 2021 at 3PM for Session 2.
-Friends and family are welcome to view all designs and participate in the digital discussion!
+Friends and family are welcome to view all designs and participate in the discussion!

 Cost and Session Information

 - Includes: all program activities, various materials for use in skills-building activities, opening/closing events, and daily activities.